pentagram-lang/pentagram-ideas/plans/laziness.md

-# Tacit ideas / Plans / Laziness
+# Pentagram ideas / Plans / Laziness

 Some methods evaluate their parameters lazily, like "and" and "or" (for short-circuiting).